TerkaSlaninakova/BP/README.md

 # Wavenet
-- Training phase: Creates the model as a stack of dilated causal convolution layers
+- Preprocessing phase: Audio is read by librosa with a chosen sample rate and reshaped to [-1, 1].
+It is then quantized to --n_channels (256 by default) quantization channels to create the inputs and targets used as training data.
+- Training phase: Model is created as a stack of dilated causal convolution layers, AdamOptimizer is created to be used for training with supplied --learning_rate.
+Training stops after reaching desired --target_loss or --train_iteration.
+If --save_weights is set to True (False by default), weights are continuously saved during training.
+It's also possible to stop training on Ctrl+C signal.
+Training can be also skipped altogether assuming --model= argument is supplied with directory containing saved weights of a model that should be restored for generation.
-- Generation phase: Inspired by [fast-wavenet](https://arxiv.org/pdf/1611.09482.pdf) - caching is used to avoid recomputing ceratin outputs for every generated sample
+- Generation phase: Inspired by [fast-wavenet](https://arxiv.org/pdf/1611.09482.pdf) - caching is used to avoid recomputing cerating outputs for every generated sample.
+After being supplied with the first sample the generation model predict every next sample from the previous one using distributions of conditional probabilities.

 ## Structure
 - run.py -> entry point of the program, handles arguments, invokes all the actions